EdrichVZ/AZURE-SENTINEL-HONEYPOT-LAB/README.md

 This project demonstrates the deployment of a Windows 10 honeypot in Microsoft Azure and the collection of security telemetry using Microsoft Sentinel.
 The environment was configured to intentionally expose a virtual machine to the internet, collect failed authentication attempts, enrich attack data with geographic information, and visualize attack activity on a global map.

 ## Objectives:
-1. Setup Azure Subscription
-2. Create the Honey Pot (Azure Virtual Machine)
+1. Create the Honey Pot (Azure Virtual Machine)
-3. Logging into the VM and inspecting logs
+2. Logging into the VM and inspecting logs
-4. Log Forwarding and KQL
+3. Log Forwarding and KQL
-5. Log Enrichment and Finding Location Data
+4. Log Enrichment and Finding Location Data
-6. Attack Map Creation
+5. Attack Map Creation

 ## Skills Demonstrated: